ovh/docs/pages/platform/logs-data-platform/ldp_index/guide.fr-fr.md

 ---
-title: Using Opensearch API to send your logs
+title: Using OpenSearch API to send your logs
 slug: ldp-index
 order: 8
-excerpt: Send your logs to the platform with the Opensearch API.
+excerpt: Send your logs to the platform with the OpenSearch API.
 section: Features
 ---